Xiao Zhan: Endorsements

+In 2023, Xiao Zhan was chosen as the front row of the new Gucci campaign dedicated to the signature Horsebit 1953 loafer.
+On 10 November, Xiao Zhan, who has 34 endorsement deals under his belt, has been named the most beloved endorsed celebrity for 2023.

+In 2024, Xiao Zhan has partnered with Miiow, Shuke, Angle, Yuanqi Forest, Eve Lom.

-Commercial influences
+Commercial influence

-After he was appointed as the brand endorser for Estée Lauder's fragrance and beauty line, the brand's sales record reportedly surpassed last year single day's record, as well as topping the most popular Chinese brands list for 11:11 and Black Friday 2019.
+After he was appointed as the brand endorser for Estée Lauder's fragrance and beauty line, the brand's sales record surpassed the previous year's Single Day's record, as well as topping the most popular Chinese brands list for 11:11 and Black Friday 2019.

-In 2022, As once of the top traffic celebrity in the China entertainment industry, after Xiao was announced as brand spokesperson for Audi, the total monthly sales exceeded 200 million Yuan within a month.
-Later he was announced as NARS spokesperson, the sales volume of flagship store on the first day was nearly 80 million, and the transaction growth rate increased by 20741.14%!
+In 2022, as once of the top traffic celebrity in the China entertainment industry, Xiao Zhan was announced as the brand spokesperson for Audi, which resulted in a total monthly sales exceeding 200 million yuan within a month.
+Later, he was announced as the NARS spokesperson, and the sales volume of the flagship stores on the first day reached nearly 80 million, and the transaction growth rate increased by 20741.14%.
 It exceeded the quarterly sales of other brands in a day.

-On April 02, Xiao was announced as PEPSI brand spokesperson, within an hour, the sales volume of a single platform has exceeded 50,000.
-By the end of April, sales exceeded 100 million Yuan, setting a historical record of surpassing competing products for the first time since the establishment of the factory in a single month.
-On May 06, Xiao was announced as brand spokesperson for L'Oréal PRO, sales nearly exceeded 40 million Yuan within 24 hours.
-On July 16, Xiao was announced as the spokesperson for famous skin care brand Yves Saint Laurent, the flagship store sold more than 72 million Yuan on a single platform and attracted more than 1.6 million visitors to the site.
-On August 22, he attended the Lining’s live stream event and attracted 30 million streamers throughout the broadcast.
+On 2 April, Xiao Zhan was announced as a PEPSI brand spokesperson, and within an hour, the sales volume of a single platform has exceeded 50,000.
+By the end of April, sales exceeded 100 million yuan, setting a historical record of surpassing competing products for the first time since the establishment of the factory in a single month.

+On 6 May, Xiao Zhan was announced as brand spokesperson for L'Oréal PRO, sales nearly exceeded 40 million yuan within 24 hours.
+On 16 July, Xiao was announced as the spokesperson for famous skin care brand Yves Saint Laurent, the flagship store sold more than 72 million yuan on a single platform and attracted more than 1.6 million visitors to the site.
+On 22 August, he attended the Lining's live stream event and attracted 30 million streamers throughout the broadcast.

+In 2023, According to Launchmetrics, Xiao Zhan, who is an official face for Tod's brand, generated a media exposure worth $19.8 million.
+During the Milan Fashion Week, the actor set up an Instagram account and quickly gained more than 463,000 followers.
+Xiao Zhan alone achieved an earned media value of over $9.3 million on Weibo.
+On 21 September, Xiao Zhan Weibo's post inviting his followers to watch 'Gucci Ancora' received a total of 10 million engagements, including likes, comments, and reposts, despite being physically absent from Milan Fashion Week.
+His earned media value was $3.77 million.